timoooo/audio_classification_nn/README.md

 - audio data augumentation? (manipulate distortion & pitches)--> inc acc?
 - image augumenation vs audio data augumentation   what is more efficient?
 - try torch audio to load the data

-#Results
-NN v1 Spectrogram Testresult: 29%   --> Does increase in features result in more accurate recognitions? increase features by a lot for v2

-NN v2 Spectrogram Testresult: 21% --> Accuarcy slightly decreased but computation time increased a lot. --> fewer feature set more epochs to train

-NN v5 Spectrogram Testresult 41% --> lowering the lr increased acc by a lot

-NN v6 Spectrogram Testresult 50% --> by far the best results with this setup